1 9 3 9

 January Part of escort for military convoy EM10 during

-passage to Singapore.
+passage to

-February Embarked Royal Marines (VIPER Force) at Colombo for passage
+February Embarked Royal Marines (VIPER Force) at

-to Rangoon for the
+Rangoon for

-defence of Burma against Japanese advance.
+Burma against Japanese advance.

 11th Arrived

-at Rangoon and resumed convoy defence role after landing marines.
+Rangoon and resumed convoy defence role after landing marines.

 7th Relieved

-US cruiser USS PHOENIX as escort for Convoy MS5 in Celebes Sea.
+PHOENIX as escort for Convoy MS5 in

 31st Allocated

-to Force "A" of Eastern Fleet with HM Battleship WARSPITE, HM
+to Force A of Eastern Fleet with HM Battleship WARSPITE, HM

 Aircraft Carriers